Di-Falco/jisho-extension/README.md

 * _ONGOING:_ improve the formatting and entry info
 * allow users to translate words directly on the page

-More information regarding Jisho and it's sources can be found at https://jisho.org/about
+More information regarding Jisho and its sources can be found at https://jisho.org/about